 1. Make Sure Your Travel Policy Is Transparent

 Have a clear, transparent travel policy that keeps expense reports/reimbursement simple.
 We know, it sounds so easy: just have a good policy.
 But that’s often trickier than it sounds.
 A new study from the GTBA reveals that even though 79% of business travelers identify their company’s travel policy as having the greatest impact on their travel decisions, there is still a huge gap between when travellers are booking flights through the appropriate channels (63%) and when their employers think they’re booking in-policy (90%).
 Clearly there is a disconnect between managers effectively communicating their travel policy and their employees understanding said policy.
 So the first step is to go through your travel policy and make sure it’s clear, concise, and easy to understand.
 (Hint: if you fall asleep while reading it, your employees will too.
-And if you haven’t already, check out our guide to writing an effective travel policy and our travel policy template!)
+And if you haven’t already, check out our guide to writing an effective travel policy or download our free travel policy template!)
 Once you’ve eliminated redundancies, send out an email blast with a copy of the new policy AND offer a series of meetings to brief your employees.
 That way, those who have questions have an opportunity to learn, and you get to clarify to your satisfaction.
 (You can also take note of who doesn’t show up, and then go over their expense report more carefully after their next business trip to make sure they read and understood company policy.)

 If you want to help travelers follow policy and save the company money, create travel incentive programs.
 Employees understand the logic behind not overspending on a budget, but spending less than the budget doesn’t carry the same weight of consequence.
 I don’t know about you, but I don’t drive 25 miles per hour in the 35 mile-per-hour zone just because someone suggested it might be nice.
 Employees won’t expend the time and effort to spend less company money unless there is a real incentive to do so.
 You can take a few different approaches to incentivizing employees to come under budget: